- Home

 - QFCC Youth Summit

-The 2025 Youth Summit will be a one-day event amplifying the voices of young people.
-Each speaker will be given a 6-minute time period to present their advocacy piece on stage to an audience of decision- and policy- makers.
-Ideas for positive change will be presented with the aim of improving the lives of children, young people, their families and communities.
-Key leaders in the sector will provide reflection speeches after each of the six speaker sessions.
+The 2025 Youth Summit was a one-day event amplifying the voices of young people.
+Each speaker was given a 6-minute time period to present their advocacy piece on stage to an audience of decision- and policy- makers.
+Ideas for positive change were presented with the aim of improving the lives of children, young people, their families and communities.
+Key leaders in the sector will provided reflection speeches after each of the six speaker sessions.

 Speech topic sessions are based on the ARACY Nest Wellbeing Framework: